andre-nguyen/Kiko-plus/_posts/2017-07-28-iarc-overview.md

 At the time, there was already a UAV club named [SmartBird](http://smartbird.aep.polymtl.ca/) competing in the [Unmanned Systems Canada Student competition](https://www.unmannedsystems.ca/home/students/student-competition-details/).
 The person responsible for the student clubs had made it clear to me that my project would be refused if it was too similar to SmartBird.
 To emphasize the difference between the two clubs (in addition to us being rotary wing and them being fixed wing) we decided to sign up for IARC 2014 and compete in GPS denied aerial robotics.

 Since the competition rules heavily hint at using optical flow for navigation we built a system around the only open source optical flow system that existed at the time: the px4 flight stack combined with the px4flow module.
-Our intention was simply to show up and IARC to learn from other teams and at the very least, not show up empty handed with a good faith effort into having something to demonstrate.
+Our intention was simply to show up and IARC to learn from other teams and at the very least, not arrive empty handed with a good faith effort put into having something to demonstrate.
 Oddly enough, it turned out we were the only team capable of fully autonomous flight and the only thing we demonstrated was taking off, moving forward to the middle of the arena (by accident) and landing.
 This meant we (accidentally) placed first place in North America.
 During the flights, I had overheard one of the judges saying that it seemed like the teams had regressed.

 There are a few things to unpack here.
 Summer of 2014, px4 didn't have a gazebo simulation pipeline, nor was mavros a mature package (it was just starting).
 Furthermore, the offboard control mode didn't truly exist yet.
 We had reused the `c_uart_interface_example` and a pair of LairdTech RM024 radios for communication.
 Since offboard setpoints didn't exist, we had reused the `set_quad_swarm_roll_pitch_yaw_thrust` message to do offboard control.
 All in all, we had probably written less than 800 lines of code in our groundstation and a few in the px4 firmware.
 Most of our summer was rather spent tweaking the code, testing and dealing with hardware problems.